opus1993/pubrepo/content/post/2021-08-13-data-evangelist-part-16/index.md

 > ![](HighLevelArchitecture.png)

 A managed data store is foundational to delivering business success.
 Each vertical is a functional business unit.
-They include spare parts, quality and product support, capital, inbound supply chains, outbound logistics, marketing, network development, and others.
+They include spare parts, quality and product support, capital, inbound supply chains, outbound logistics, marketing, powertrain development, network development, and others.
 They include each geographic region.
 With some work all of the verticals then deliver on the customer, client, and business mission.

 Data engineers ensure that each vertical has capacity to fulfill its unique data movement requirements for service levels, whether real time latency or high volume, audio, video, telematics, geospatial, ...whatever.
 Accountants ensure that the compute costs of each vertical are allocated to its own geographic or functional group.
 Information security covers the unique challenges in protecting systems from vulnerabilities and maintaining compliance at every port.
 Human resources ensures that job descriptions, skills, and headcount are organized into accountability and incentive boxes.

-The Gartner consultancy uses a standard iconography in all of their graphics.
-This [Solution Path](https://www.gartner.com/document/3994838) is an abstraction for an executive roadmap, as a crude work list, for achieving successful deployments of the Data Store for Analytics and Machine Learning.
+The Gartner consultancy uses a standard iconography in all of their graphical abstractions.
+This [Solution Path](https://www.gartner.com/document/3994838) is an executive roadmap, or checklist, for building the Data Store for Analytics and Machine Learning.

 > ![](Figure_1_Solution_Path_for_Building_a_Holistic_Architecture_for_Data_Management_Analytics_and_Machine_Learning.png)

-In five easy steps :wink:, these main enterprise needs are fulfilled:
+In five easy steps :wink:, these broad enterprise needs are fulfilled:

-1) Accelerate data exploration and velocity of prototyping
+1) Accelerate data exploration and the velocity of prototyping, everywhere (beyond the skunk works, out in the business)

 1) Increase the ability to develop and scale models for ever larger use-cases

-1) Enable business to self-service from cataloged clean data features stores within a safe environment
+1) Enable business to self-service from cataloged clean data features stores within a safe, secure containerized environment

 1) Provide a platform for any Business Intelligence (BI) or UX tool (Streamlit, Shiny) to easily create dashboards, messaging (SMS, MS Teams Alert, etc.), and other business reporting everywhere